 The Syndicate presents its results under FRS 102, the Financial Reporting Standard applicable in the UK and Republic of Ireland.
 In accordance with FRS 102, the Syndicate has identified its insurance contracts and accounted for them in accordance with FRS 103.

 Principal activity and review of the business

-The Syndicate's principal activity continues to be the underwriting of direct insurance and reinsurance business in the Lloyd's market.
+This is the second year of the Syndicate's operations.
+The Syndicate's principal activity is the underwriting of direct insurance and reinsurance business in the Lloyd's market.